 Once you know who you want to talk to you, you can begin to map out the how.
 This information comes from truly understanding your buyer personas and looking at how you have historically targeted and closed business with existing clients of this nature.
 This information and data provides you with the ability to create and deploy targeted campaigns that really speak to the goals and challenges they face every day.

 It doesn’t necessarily make it easier but think of it more like fishing in a pond rather than the ocean; not only are you much more targeted in your approach, you've also baited your fishing-rod with most appealing worm you could find .

-As sales and marketing professionals we are seeing a growing need to have thoughtful, helpful and targeted content, to assist our prospects and customers evaluate our offerings and be encouraged to engage with us.
+As sales and marketing professionals we are seeing a growing need to have informative, helpful and targeted content to assist our prospects and customers, evaluate our offerings and be encouraged to engage with us.
 We must change our mind-set from targeting leads to opening up relationships and open conversations with prospective new customers.
-When INCo's Business Development Consultants speak to prospective new customers that have been engaged with in this manner, the relationship moves much more quickly.
+When INCo's Business Development Consultants speak to prospective new customers that have been engaged with in this manner, the relationships move a lot quicker.

 The key aspect to remember when further developing your buyer personas is to look beyond the surface, to see them as more than just CEO Charles or Finance Frankie and to see them as people.
 Only by recognising them as real individuals and working out "How can I help them?" can we truly understand their aspirations and challenges, allowing us to better market, sell, retain and renew.